richardszalay/richardszalay.github.io/_posts/2019-07-03-sitecore-azure-appinit.md

 * Make sure your warmup calls can actually reach the target Sitecore "site" using specific hostName and/or URL rewrite rules
 * Prevent caching of unintended absolute URLs (eg. "http://localhost") by using relative URLs or setting the `targetHostname` and `scheme` properties on the target site
+* Make sure your application can warm up (including app init URLs) in under 10 minutes

 # Overview